Almost Monday

-Almost Monday (stylized as almost monday) are an American indie pop trio based in San Diego, California.
-Their debut EP, Don't Say You're Ordinary, was released on October 9, 2020.
+Almost Monday (stylized in all lowercase) is an American indie pop band based in San Diego, California.
+Their debut extended play, Don't Say You're Ordinary, was released on October 9, 2020, and followed by a second, Til the End of Time, on July 9, 2021.
+Their debut studio album, Dive, was released on September 25, 2024.

 History

 Dawson Daugherty, Cole Clisby, and Luke Fabry met while in high school in San Diego's North County area.
 Fabry and Daugherty grew up together and were longtime friends, and Daugherty met Clisby through surfing.
-Daughtery and Fabry attended Point Loma Nazarene University, and Clisby went to the University of California, San Diego.
-They initially wanted to call their band The Mondays, but the name was taken, so they went with Almost Monday.
+Daughterty and Fabry attended Point Loma Nazarene University, and Clisby went to the University of California, San Diego.

+The band was officially founded in 2015 after Daughterty's appearance on The Voice, with the band's first Instagram post being on November 23, 2015.
+Their first lineup was made up of Daughterty on vocals, bass, and occasional guitar, Fabry on lead guitar and bass, Clisby on rhythm guitar on bass, and an unknown drummer.
+They initially wanted to call their band The Mondays, but the name was taken; they decided on Almost Monday as an alternative.
+Their first consistent drummer was Michael Leto, who joined in late 2016, with two unknown drummers playing prior.
+With this lineup in place, the band would release their first single, "Take Me Higher", in 2017, which received modest local radio play.
+The band also planned to release an EP, which was recorded at Switchfoot's studio.
+A few months after it's release, Leto would be replaced by Daniel Griffo on drums.